(1)

 e.
 Whether the specific action contemplated

-by the board is necessary to avoid the immediate danger
+by the board is necessary to avoid the immediate danger.

 (2)

-Issuance of order
+Issuance of order.

 a.
-An emergency adjudicative order shall
+An emergency adjudicative order will

 contain findings of fact, conclusions of law, and policy reasons to justify the

-determination of an immediate danger in the board 's decision to take immediate
+determination of an immediate danger in the board's decision to take immediate

 action.